Finding Solutions Through Arbitration And Mediation

 Our attorneys are experienced in negotiations and have represented both plaintiffs and defendants before local and national organizations.
 Our firm has found that mediation is useful in resolving claims concerning employment law disputes such as discrimination, sexual harassment, wrongful termination, breach of contract, retaliation and whistleblower claims.
 Our attorneys have also used mediation in the resolution of securities disputes.

 Contact Negotiators Who Will Advocate For You

 Connect with our firm to learn more about these dispute resolution approaches.
-Please contact us online or call 502-498-8268 or 859-428-7029 to discuss your legal concerns with one of our experienced mediation and arbitration lawyers.
+Please contact us online or call one of our three locations to discuss your legal concerns with one of our experienced mediation and arbitration lawyers.